cgiresults/cgi-results-website/_services/educational-content-development-management.markdown

 title: Educational Content Development / Management
 date: 2017-08-21 03:14:00 Z
 Image: "/uploads/educational-content-development.jpg"
-Short Description: Compelling content is powerful.
+Short Description: Compelling content makes an impact.
 From events to online education, CGi has proven expertise in developing and delivering meaningful content via multiple channels.
 ---

-It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
-The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
-Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
-Various versions have evolved over the years, sometimes by accident, sometimes on purpose (injected humour and the like).
+Content that educates, inspires and captivates - that is the goal.
+Striking the correct balance of each element can be difficult, but when achieved the content is powerful...and valuable intellectual property.

+>>> Content is King.
+- Bill Gates

+CGi has over 20-years of experience in convening subject matter experts to produce educational content for a variety of media: live events, articles, educational videos, webinars and research publications.
+One of our most recent success stories: For an association client CGi created an educational curriculum and learning management system that is currently in use at over 1,000 US hospitals.
+[Read our case study.]

+>>> You need to create ridiculously good content – content that is useful, enjoyable and inspired.
+- Ann Handley

+For many professionals, educational content needs to include continuing education (CE) coverage.
+This brings a myriad of new requirements to the development and delivery of content, and each professional body often has its own, unique, requirements.
+CGi can ensure that content is built and delivered in a compliant manner, and has existing CE infrastructure to provide credit to learners.